-For most users, the WYSIWYG reports exporting will be enough, but PEAKS 4.2 also provides other ways to export.
+For most users, the WYSIWYG reports exporting will be enough, but PEAKS 4.5 also provides other ways to export.
 To export peptide sequencing results to a FASTA format file, select the data file (not an individual spectrum) to export.
 Then, from the "File" menu, select "Export", then "Export Peptide Sequence".
-The sequencing data will be saved in FASTA format, but will not retain any spectrum data.
+The peptide sequencing data will be saved in FASTA format, one entry for each spectrum, but will not retain any spectrum data.